JonathanBuchh/buchh.org/content/books.md

 ---

-Books listed do not constitute endorsement and a high/low ranking does always mean they do or do not align with my beliefs – rankings reflect the value I got out of a book.
+Books listed do not constitute endorsement and a high/low ranking does always mean they do or do not align with my beliefs—rankings reflect the value I got out of a book.

 ## Hall of Fame